Ross Lynch: Early life

-Ross Shor Lynch was born on December 29, 1995, and raised in the Denver suburb of Littleton, Colorado.
+Ross Shor Lynch was born on December 29, 1995, and raised in Littleton, Colorado, a suburb of Denver.
 He has four siblings, sister Rydel, and brothers Riker, Rocky, and Ryland.
 He was educated at home starting in the fourth grade when he learned to sing and play the guitar and piano.
-Lynch is a first cousin,once removed of Derek and Julianne Hough, their maternal grandmothers being sisters.
+Lynch is a second cousin of Derek and Julianne Hough, their maternal grandmothers being sisters.
 Lynch and his family moved to Los Angeles in 2007.

 Acting career

-2009–2016: Disney and breakthrough
+2009–2016: Breakthrough with Disney

 Lynch has appeared on the television shows So You Think You Can Dance and Moises Rules!, and in the 2010 short film Grapple.
 He was in Kidz Bop, appearing in a 2009 Kidz Bop video.
 He was also in Cymphonique's music video for "Lil' Miss Swagger".

 In early 2011, Lynch was cast in the pilot for the Disney Channel sitcom Austin & Ally, playing the lead male role of Austin Moon, a teenage singer who becomes an overnight sensation after a music video featuring him performing is uploaded to the Internet.
 He later forms a partnership with Ally, played by Laura Marano.
 The pilot was later picked up for a full season's production; the show debuted in December 2011, and was renewed for a second season in March 2012.
 After four seasons, the series ended on January 10, 2016.
 Lynch guest starred with the Austin & Ally cast in a crossover episode with Jessie, and also he guest starred with his co-star Laura Marano on Girl Meets World, where he reprised his role as Austin Moon.

 In early 2012, Lynch began working on the Disney Channel Original Movie Teen Beach Movie, playing the male lead role, Brady.
 The film was directed by Jeffrey Hornaday and premiered July 19, 2013, earning around 8.4 million viewers.
 Lynch also starred in the sequel, Teen Beach 2, which premiered on the Disney Channel on June 26, 2015, earning 7.5 million total viewers.

 Lynch made a cameo appearance in the 2014 film Muppets Most Wanted.
 In 2016, he voiced the role of Piers in the English dub of the animated French adventure film Snowtime!
 The film centers around a group of children who plan and stage a giant snowball fight during the Christmas holiday.